cannatag/ldap3/python3-ldap/docs/sphinx/source/servers.rst

 * use_ssl: specifies if the connection is on a secure port (defaults to False).
 When True the secure port is usually set to 636

-* allowed_referral_hosts: specifies which servers are considered reliable as referrals (defaults to None), Specify a list of referral servers or an asterisk to accept all servers
+* allowed_referral_hosts: specifies which servers are considered reliable as referrals (defaults to None)

+    * Format is a list of tuples; [(server, allow_auth), (server, allow_auth), ...]

+    * server is an IP address or DNS name.
+Specify an asterisk (*) to accept any server.

+    * allow_auth is a boolean to indicate if authentication to that server is allowed; if False only anonymous bind will be used.

 * get_info: specifies if the server schema and info must be read (defaults to GET_NO_INFO).
 Possible values are: